Anilator/fs-handy-wraps/README.md

 ];
 ```

-It asks `CLIQuestions` to user, then assigns received values to a `defaultValues` object.
+It asks `CLIQuestions` to user, then assigns received values to a default object.
 A callback `successCallback (config)` will be executed in the result.

 ----